CumulusNetworks/docs/content/cumulus-linux/Layer-3/Virtual-Routing-and-Forwarding---VRF.md

     loopback*.

-  - Applications can use existing interfaces to operate in a VRF context by binding sockets to the VRF device or passing the `ifindex` using `cmsg`.
+  - Applications can use existing interfaces to operate in a VRF context — by binding sockets to the VRF device or passing the `ifindex` using `cmsg`.
 By default, applications on the switch run against the default VRF.
 Services started by `systemd` run in the default VRF unless the VRF instance is used.
-If [management VRF](/version/cumulus-linux-40/Layer-3/Management-VRF) is enabled, logins to the switch default to the management VRF.
+If [management VRF](/version/cumulus-linux-377/Layer-3/Management-VRF) is enabled, logins to the switch default to the management VRF.
 This is a convenience for users to not have to specify management VRF for each command.

-  - Listen sockets used by services are VRF-global by default unless the application is configured to use a more limited scope (see [services in the management VRF](Management-VRF.html#src-8366664_ManagementVRF-services)).
+  - Listen sockets used by services are VRF-global by default unless the application is configured to use a more limited scope — for example, read about [services in the management VRF](Management-VRF.html#src-8362940_ManagementVRF-services).
     Connected sockets (like TCP) are then bound to the VRF domain in which the connection originates.
 The kernel provides a sysctl that allows a single instance to accept connections over all VRFs.
-For TCP, connected sockets are bound to the VRF on which the first packet is received.
+For TCP, connected sockets are bound to the VRF the first packet was received.
 This sysctl is enabled for Cumulus Linux.

   - Connected and local routes are placed in appropriate VRF tables.